-Foreclosures are often complicated and if you want to successfully fight one, you should consider hiring—or at least consulting with—an attorney.
-If you decide to hire an attorney, know that there are certain standards that every competent foreclosure lawyer should meet.
-In order to get the best service from your attorney, you should go into the relationship knowing how a good foreclosure lawyer should treat you, handle your case, and more.
+Foreclosures are complicated, and if you want to fight one successfully, you should consider hiring, or at least consulting with, an attorney.
+If you decide to hire a lawyer, know that there are standards that every competent foreclosure attorney should meet.
+To get the best service from your lawyer, you should go into the relationship knowing how a reasonable foreclosure attorney should treat you, handle your case, and more.

-But if you hire an attorney to assist you with a foreclosure and get to a point where you no longer want his or her services, you can fire that attorney.
-Before you actually end your relationship with the lawyer though, you should first let him or her know about your concerns.
-You might be able to work out your issues this way.
+But if you get to the point where you no longer want the lawyer's services, you can fire that attorney.
+Before you end the relationship, though, you should first let the lawyer know about your concerns.
+You just might be able to work out your issues.

 Why You Might Want to Hire a Foreclosure Attorney

-- Foreclosure law evolves.
-Since the mortgage crisis, foreclosure law has been evolving.
-Courts have decided new cases that could help with your case and many states, as well as the federal government, have passed laws designed to protect homeowners, like federal mortgage servicing rules that went into effect in 2017.
-It's almost impossible for a non-attorney, or even an attorney practicing in a different area of the law, to keep on top of all of the changes in the foreclosure field.
+Foreclosure law evolves.
+Foreclosure law evolves.
+New laws get passed, and courts decide cases that could help with your foreclosure.
+It's almost impossible for a non-attorney, or even a lawyer practicing in a different area of the law, to stay on top of all of the changes in the foreclosure field.

-- Foreclosure defenses are complex.
+Foreclosure defenses are complex.
 Many foreclosure defenses are complicated.
-To successfully defend your case—like by claiming that the foreclosing party didn’t follow state foreclosure procedures or that the mortgage servicer didn’t comply with federal mortgage servicing rules—you’ll need to find, read, and understand complex documents such as statutes and court decisions.
-Attorneys go to law school for three years and review these kinds of documents every day in the course of practicing law to develop the skills needed to effectively do this.
+To successfully defend your case, you’ll need to find, read, and understand complex documents, like statutes and court decisions.
+Attorneys go to law school for three years and review these kinds of materials every day in the course of practicing law to develop the skills needed to do this effectively.

-- You need to understand and comply with detailed court filing procedures and rules.
-To defend yourself against a foreclosure, you will need to respond quickly in writing—and in the correct format—to official foreclosure documents you receive, file certain paperwork (like motions) with the court, meet deadlines, and maybe even handle a trial.
+You need to understand and comply with detailed court filing procedures and rules.
+To defend yourself against a foreclosure, you will need to respond quickly in writing—and in the correct format—to official foreclosure documents you receive, file paperwork (like motions) with the court, meet deadlines, and maybe even handle a trial.
 Even if you have a valid defense, if you mess up, the court won’t give you special dispensation just because you aren't an attorney.
-(Learn about fighting a foreclosure in court without an attorney.)

 What You Should Expect From Your Foreclosure Attorney